Our Grantees

 Union of Concerned Scientists

-To support the Union of Concerned Scientists’ targeted field organizing and DC-focused efforts to reduce the size and role of the US nuclear arsenal and lower the risk of nuclear war.
+To support the Union of Concerned Scientists’ efforts to reduce the size and role of the US nuclear arsenal, lower the risk of nuclear war, and provide justice to impacted communities.
+Visit website.

 Washington Physicians for Social Responsibility

-To support WPSR’s Nuclear Weapons Abolition program’s activities and advocacy efforts and the management of the Washington Against Nuclear Weapons coalition.
+To support the Nuclear Weapons Abolition Program and coordination of the Northwest Against Nuclear Weapons coalition.

 Visit website